MetPX/sarracenia/doc/sarra-e.rst

 .. contents::

-**MetPX-Sarracenia** is a data duplication or distribution engine that leverages existing standard technologies (web servers and the AMQP_ brokers) to achieve real-time message delivery and end to end transparency in file transfers.
+**MetPX-Sarracenia** is a data duplication or distribution engine that leverages existing standard technologies (file and web servers and AMQP_ brokers) to achieve real-time message delivery and end to end transparency in file transfers.
 Whereas in Sundew, each switch is a standalone configuration which transforms data in complex ways, in Sarracenia, the data sources establish a file tree hierarchy which is carried through any number of intervening pumps until they arrive at a client.
 The client can provide explicit acknowledgement that propagates back through the network to the source.
 Whereas traditional file switching is a point-to-point affair where knowledge is only between each segment, in Sarracenia, information flows from end to end in both directions.